68 Centimeters Is How Many Inches

 The Push for Metrication

 While the United States remains one of the few countries that have not fully embraced the metric system, there is ongoing debate about the benefits and drawbacks of metrication.
-Proponents argue that switching to the metric system would improve international competitiveness and simplify trade.
+Now, proponents argue that switching to the metric system would improve international competitiveness and simplify trade.
 Opponents worry about the cost and disruption of converting infrastructure and retraining workers.

 Digital Tools and Conversion Technologies